cassiozen/mithryn-ttrpg/setting.md

 # Setting

 The land of Mithryn rises on a plateau ringed by the slopes of Mount Amaroth, a fire-mountain long fallen quiet.
-Ask the scribes of distant courts and they will tell you the story is plain: once, an evil, tyrant king ruled here.
+Ask the scribes of distant courts, and they will tell you the story is plain: once, an evil, tyrant king ruled here.
 In the first year of this era, the High Council brought their armies, toppled his rule, and delivered freedom.

 That is the tale the world accepts.
 A simple story.
 A closed book.